1622546555 shutterstock 598982330.png?w=60&h=60&dpr=1

 Build Stamina and Strength

-• Strive?for 30-45 minutes of brisk walking or jogging, minimum 4 times per week.
+• Strive for 30-45 minutes of brisk walking or jogging, a minimum of 4 times per week.

 Leg Strength